virtualeconomy/document/sphinx/source/testnet.md

+Install TestNet
 ---
-Install
----
 This page is for testnet.
-To install mainnet node, please go to [How to install V Systems mainnet Node](/01.home/03installmain)
+To install mainnet node, please go to [How to install V Systems mainnet Node](/mainnet)

 ### Install JRE 1.8